remix-run/react-router/docs/guides/ssr.md

 The basic usages of `<StaticRouterProvider>` and `createBrowserRouter` shown in this guide handle this for you internally, but if you need to take control over the hydration process you can disable the automatic hydration process via [`<StaticRouterProvider hydrate={false} />`][hydrate-false].

+In some advanced use cases, you may want to partially hydrate a client-side React Router application.
+You can do this via the [`future.v7_partialHydration`][partialhydration] flag passed to `createBrowserRouter`.

 #### Redirects

 If any loaders redirect, `handler.query` will return the `Response` directly so you should check that and send a redirect response instead of attempting to render an HTML document: